NEXUS: What It Is, How It Works, and How to Get It for Less

 • Split interview at Canadian and U.S. land enrolment centres

 At land enrolment centres in the U.S., you'll be interviewed simultaneously by 2 officers.
-At some land crossings, you'll have to do separate interviews – one in Canada with a CBSA officer and another in the U.S. with a US CBP officer.
+At some land crossings, you'll have to do separate interviews – one in Canada with a CBSA officer and another in the U.S. with a U.S. CBP officer.

 At participating airports, you can complete the first part of your interview with a Canadian official and finish the second part of the interview with a U.S. official – but it must be done on same-day travel.
-You don't have to book an appointment but make sure to leave yourself with plenty of time for your flight to complete this interview.
+You don't have to book an appointment, but make sure to leave yourself with plenty of time for your flight to complete this interview.

 Your NEXUS interview(s) will cover 4 basic points: